Fer-dev-gt/School-Management-System/README.md

 ## Demo and Feautures
 <img width="307" alt="Screenshot 2023-08-25 at 16 21 39" src="https://github.com/Fer-dev-gt/ByteCar-Car-Rental-Service/assets/119085740/18f8227d-f5dc-4962-ae17-b3de43d38dad">
-<p>ByteCar has a basic admin/client log-in!</p>
+ByteCar has a basic admin/client log-in!

 <img width="380" alt="Screenshot 2023-08-25 at 16 22 26" src="https://github.com/Fer-dev-gt/ByteCar-Car-Rental-Service/assets/119085740/61454dc3-7d4c-4f8c-bfb2-dac29e04554b">
-<p>If you don't have an account registered already you can do it easily 😎</p>
+If you don't have an account registered already you can do it easily 😎

 <img width="400" alt="Screenshot 2023-08-25 at 16 23 03" src="https://github.com/Fer-dev-gt/ByteCar-Car-Rental-Service/assets/119085740/4d2474d4-11e1-46e2-8e29-f1c44362ca35">
-<p>As an admin you can register any new vehicle to inventory</p>
+As an admin you can register any new vehicle to inventory

 <img width="363" alt="Screenshot 2023-08-14 at 15 46 58" src="https://github.com/Fer-dev-gt/ByteCar-Car-Rental-Service/assets/119085740/09529d50-940c-4924-80dd-4f3e093a0800">
-<p>When a client finishes the reservation process it will receive a receipt of the current bill and the amount to pay after discounts</p>
+When a client finishes the reservation process it will receive a receipt of the current bill and the amount to pay after discounts

 <img width="325" alt="Screenshot 2023-08-14 at 15 46 35" src="https://github.com/Fer-dev-gt/ByteCar-Car-Rental-Service/assets/119085740/3a185ce8-9ae8-4d01-8c24-112124224752">
-<p>ByteCar is always generating reports of most rented cars by brand and by year!</p>
+ByteCar is always generating reports of most rented cars by brand and by year!

 ## Installation Steps:
 If you want to make changes to the source code you just need to: